Nikos Papanikolopoulos: Professional career

 During his professional playing career, Papanikolopoulos played with the following clubs: Near East, AEK Athens, Aris, Ionikos NF, Olympiacos, Gymnastikos S. Larissas, AEL, Teramo, Kolossos, Peristeri, Iraklis, Ilysiakos, Panelefsiniakos, and Ikaros Chalkidas.

 During his playing career, he won the Greek 2nd Division championship in 1998, and the Greek Cup title and the European-wide secondary level FIBA Saporta Cup championship in the 1999–2000 season.

 National team career

 Papanikolopoulos played with Greece's under-26 national team at the 2005 Mediterranean Games.
 He also played with the senior men's Greek national basketball team.

 Coaching career

 Papanikolopoulos served as an assistant coach at Koroivos Amaliadas, in the Greek Basket League, from 2014 until 2016, before he was appointed as the head coach of the team in May 2016.
 He became the head coach of Peristeri in 2019.

+On January 3, 2023, he was appointed as the new head coach of Karditsa.